Hiking with Young Kids – Top Six Indiana Parks

 0

-While we are still all navigating our way back into the world, there are levels of comfort when it comes to the places you will go and the activities you and your kids will experience.
-City and state parks are a great option this summer!
-Here is my top 6 – taking into consideration accessibility for younger children, restroom access, cost, and overall experience.
+City and state parks are a great option for exploring this summer!
+Here is my top six – taking into consideration accessibility for younger children, restroom access, cost, and overall experience.

 McCormick’s Creek State Park – Spencer, IN